 My family has also started to investigate expanding and diversifying our business.
 In our current environment, all eggs should not be in the same basket.
 Having diversified investments and business will help create a sustainable income source.
 Our recommendation to NIRU on creating a new product line has established the foundations of an action plan that I can use for future projects.
 Furthermore, this project has validated that I truly desire to work in my family business.
 I want to embrace the challenges ahead and create what NIRU has.
 I want to work with my family and build on what they have started.

 At Northeastern, I met terrific peers and professors that have shaped who I am today.
 These unique experiences have made me appreciate my time in college and have prepared me for my professional life ahead.

 I approach uncertainty with determination while being resourceful and creative in the face of challenges and change.
 I value risk-taking and understand failure is part of the process.
 I test new ideas and learn from any mistakes that I might make.
 Creativity will help enable problem-solving through thoughts and perspectives.
 Staying creative leads to high-performance and effectiveness.

 Collaborate effectively and listen to the perspectives of others.
 Transparency will encourage open communication with people and solicit feedback.
 This trust is the foundation for building strong culture leadership with teams and individuals.
-Building trust will help influence family, friends’ and co-workers’ support and acceptance of change.
+Building trust will help influence family, friends, and co-workers’ support, and acceptance of change.

 Show respect, compassion, and empathy to make a positive difference in the workspace and the world around me.
 I want to grow and expand on the work my parents have started.
 I saw the struggles and dedication my parents have put into the family business, and I want to help bring it to the next level.

 Appreciate different cultures, backgrounds, and traditions of others to learn and grow from the experiences.
-Being comfortable with working with others will help succeed in business and creating networks.
+Being comfortable with working with others will help me succeed in business and creating networks.